dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 |**IT admin needs to assign license for access**<br>Your IT admin hasn't given you access to use this app.
 Get help from your IT admin or try again later.|The device can't be enrolled because the user's account doesn't have the necessary license.|Before users can enroll their devices, they must have been assigned the necessary license.
 This message means that they have the wrong license type for the mobile device management authority.
 For example, they'll see this error if both of the following are true:
 - Intune has been set as the mobile device management authority
-- they are using a System Center 2012 R2 Configuration Manager license.<br><br>For more information, see [Assign Intune licenses to your user accounts](/intune/licenses-assign).
+- They're using a System Center 2012 R2 Configuration Manager license.<br><br>For more information, see [Assign Intune licenses to your user accounts](/intune/licenses-assign).
 |**IT admin needs to set MDM authority**<br>Looks like your IT admin hasn't set an MDM authority.
 Get help from your IT admin or try again later.|The mobile device management authority hasn't been defined.|The mobile device management authority hasn't been set in Intune.
 See information about how to [set the mobile device management authority](/intune/mdm-authority-set).|